From testing out your four-wheel driving skills on sand roads to bathing in shimmering lakes, adventure awaits on Fraser Island.

 6. Spot humpback whales

 Whale watching season runs from August to October.
 These fascinating and mysterious sea mammals migrate from the cold waters of Antarctica to birth their calves in the warmer waters of the East Coast.
-You won’t be able to take your eyes off the water as you eagerly wait to see these incredible animals emerge from the ocean.
+You won’t be able to take your eyes off the water.
 If you’re lucky you might see them breaching, spraying water into the air or slapping their tails on the water to communicate with other whales.
 A cruise is the best way to see these gentle giants, but you can also spot them as you drive along the shore or from lookout points like Indian Head.

 7. See wild dingoes and other native wildlife

-Fun fact: Did you know there are up to 19 packs of dingoes on Fraser Island?
+Fun fact: Did you know there are up to 19 packs of dingoes on K’gari?

-Fraser Island is supposedly home to Australia’s purest strain of dingoes.
-Wild dingoes were removed from the mainland as part of the conservation program.
+Wild dingoes were removed from the mainland as part of a conservation program, and K’gari is supposedly home to Australia’s purest strain of the species.
 You might see them roaming the coast as you’re driving, or maybe you’ll hear a pack howling in the distance at night.
-The island has a diverse range of native species including wallabies, short-eared mountain possums and sugar gliders.
-If you’re out bushwalking you have a good chance of seeing some of these animals.
+The island has a diverse range of other native species including wallabies, short-eared mountain possums and sugar gliders.
+If you’re out bushwalking you have a good chance of seeing these animals.